crowdsecurity/crowdsec/docs/cheat_sheets/config-mgmt.md

-{{cli.bin}} allows you install, list, update/upgrade and remove configurations : parsers, enrichment, scenarios.
+{{cli.bin}} allows you install, list, upgrade and remove configurations : parsers, enrichment, scenarios.

 The various parsers, enrichers and scenarios installed on your machine makes a coherent ensemble to provide detection capabilities.